Intent:

 Maths in our school aims to inspire children to love maths and gain enjoyment through a growing self-confidence in their ability.
 We want our children to be fluent in the fundamentals of mathematics so they can confidently, and independently, apply their learning to problem solve and reason; equipping them to be successful with ‘everyday’ maths and in future careers such as engineering, architecture and business.
 This requires resilience and daily practice in order for children to have a conceptual understanding of maths topics and feel confident when communicating their knowledge and approach more challenging activities.
 We encourage children to be reflective; identifying their strengths and areas they wish to develop, as well as recognising what skills they have which enable them to be successful.

-Maths lessons begin with counting and chanting of relevant times tables in order to build fluency and rapid recall.
+Maths lessons begin with counting and chanting of relevant times tables and number facts in order to build fluency and rapid recall.
 They then focus on an arithmetic objective and practise mental and written methods to solve calculations accurately, before moving on to the main intention of the lesson.
 For each concept taught, the concrete-pictorial-abstract approach to learning is used.
 This enables the children to use manipulatives to represent calculations and problems so they can visualize what they are being asked, and begin to make links between mathematical concepts and prior learning.
 Once the children demonstrate they are secure and efficient, they then begin to make pictorial representations before moving onto more abstract, formal strategies.
 Children can accelerate through this progression at different rates; therefore resources are accessible at all times for all learners.
 Application tasks are also provided for all learners throughout the week.
 These require children to problem solve and reason in a variety of ways and are an opportunity for children to build upon their ‘being a mathematician’ skills, such as working systematically, spotting patterns and following lines of enquiry so generalisations can be made.
 Maths lessons end with a plenary which is used to challenge and extend the children through further application.
 This could be, for example, to a different context, spotting an error and being able to explain it, or proving whether something is true or false and justifying why.
-This therefore enables the children to communicate their understanding and build upon their mathematical vocabulary.
+This enables the children to communicate their understanding and build upon their mathematical vocabulary and oracy skills.

 The Maths Lead for the school scrutinizes medium term planning at the beginning of each half term and provides individual feedback to all teachers.
 Members of the Senior Leadership Team regularly meet with staff to ensure their CPD is personalised.
 This can range from: planning meetings, modelled lessons, organised peer observations, planning scrutiny, staff meetings and book looks.
 This ensures that all learners are receiving first quality teaching and ongoing assessment is directly implemented into future lessons so no learning is left behind.